MuhammadKotb/GameOfLife/README.md

 # Introduction

-Conway's Game of Life or Life or GOF is a Cellular automated game created by British mathematician John Conway in 1970 in which a cell in a grid is alive or dead.
+Conway's Game of Life or Life or GOF is a Cellular automaton game created by British mathematician John Conway in 1970 in which a cell in a grid is alive or dead.
 Each Cell's next generation state is determined by the current state of its 8 neighbours (up, left, down, right, upleft, downright, downleft, upright).